nc-tamu/nc-k8s-ws/README.md

 ## Start the docker container locally
 The container can be started immediately after the image is built locally so it is not required to be pushed to an external registry.
 To start the application locally, use the following command:

-`docker run -it -p 8080:8080 docker-hub-username/name-of-container:version`
+`docker run -it --rm -p 8080:8080 docker-hub-username/name-of-container:version`

 Example: `docker run -it -p 8080:8080 nctamu/nc-k8s-ws:1.0.0`